Manalhub/EasyTask-Tracker/README.md

-# Task Manager
+# EasyTask Tracker

-Task Manager is a simple web application built with Flask and JavaScript that allows users to manage their tasks.
+EasyTask Tracker is a simple web application built with Flask and JavaScript that allows users to manage their tasks.

 ## Features